 As Chief Judge, and pursuant to Section 15002(b)(1) of the CARES Act, I entered this Standing Order 15 on March 30, 2020, to authorize the use of video conferencing, or telephone conferencing if video conferencing is not reasonably available, for all events listed in Section 15002(b) of the legislation.
-I further extended this Order on June 25, 2020, for another 90 days, as permitted by the CARES Act.
+I further extended this Order on June 25, 2020, for another 90 days, and again on September 21, 2020, as permitted by the CARES Act.
 The purpose of this amended Order is to renew that authorization for another 90-day period, as permitted by the CARES Act.